CSR

 – Anticipate and assess supply chain risks to protect the brand and the company by optimizing internal resources while following legislation to improve performance.

-– Know sustainable development legislation to avoid penalties and fines while still protecting the brand.
+– Know the legislation on sustainable development to avoid penalties and fines while still protecting the brand.

-The audit linked to this organization is the SMETA (Sedex Members Ethical Trade Audit) which includes:
+The audit related to this organization is the SMETA (Sedex Members Ethical Trade Audit), which includes:

 – Health and safety